Unfinished Business (2015) Review

 It’s a rare thing for me to hate a movie so intensely while watching it, but within half an hour Vince Vaughan’s latest ‘comedy vehicle’ had me surreptitiously checking IMDB on my phone to see what the running time was.
-If it had been anything more than the 91 [excruciating] minutes listed, I may have walked out of a film voluntarily for the first time ever.
+If it had been anything more than the 91 [excruciating] minutes listed, I may have walked out of a film voluntarily for the first time ever, bringing a very literal meaning to “Unfinished Business”.

 Clumsy and crass, this abrasive comedy telling the story of an independent sales firm’s attempt to close the biggest deal of their lives ends up just being an unfocussed and jumbled assembly of bad characterisation, stupidity, broken narrative threads, nudity, drugs and dick jokes.
 It feels, at times, like director Ken Scott is trying to channel something akin to the zany, free-wheeling goofball comedies of the 1980’s but the problem is you can’t just prop up a lacklustre and misfiring comedy by showing more fleshy bits.